Concordium/concordium.github.io/source/testnet/guides/add-baker-desktop.rst

 #.
 Connect the Ledger to the computer if you haven't done so already.
 There’s a message saying **Waiting for device**.

 #.
 Enter your PIN code on the Ledger.
 Press the buttons above the up and down arrows to choose a digit, and then press both buttons to select the digit.
-Press both buttons when it says **Concordium**.
+Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger says **Concordium is ready**.
 Wait for the message in the Desktop Wallet saying **Ledger Nano S is ready**.

 #.
 In the Desktop Wallet verify that all transaction details are correct and select **I am sure that the proposed changes are correct**.